unrealwork/atsd-use-cases/how-to/shared/trends.md

   value = fred.MonthlyChange('base')
 ```

-Using two series, the monthly change is calculated as a new series with a `value` expression which applies `MonthlyChange` function from the `fred` library to the series identified with alias `base`.
+Using two series, **Trends** calculates the monthly change as a new series with a `value` expression which applies `MonthlyChange` function from the `fred` library to the series identified with alias `base`.

 ### `fred` Library

-The `fred.js` library is available to any **Trends** user and contains the following functions:
+Any **Trends** user may access the `fred.js` library, which contains the following functions:

 | Function Name                      | Arguments       | Description |
 |------------------------------------|-----------------|-------------|